YannickKae/Multivariate-Forecasting-VAR-vs.-LSTM/README.md

 ## Results

-We compared the MAPE of the LSTM and VAR models for each factor.
+I compared the MAPE of the LSTM and VAR models for each factor.
 The results were as follows:

 - Value: LSTM (0.8390) vs. VAR (0.8861)
 - Momentum: LSTM (0.8975) vs. VAR (0.8803)